 Fabriano Artistico hot press watercolor paper block (9"x12") — I use this kind of paper for smaller pieces or ones where I will have more fine detail.
 It's much smoother than cold press paper, so it handles finer detail drawings better, and it's pretty nice to paint on, too, but I don't like it quite as much as Arches for the painting phase (though it looks lovely in the end).

 I almost-exclusively use Winsor & Newton professional-quality watercolor paints, which tend to have a higher permanence/lightfastness rating than others because of the quality of pigments they use (meaning they will last longer and be less prone to fading over time, though it is never recommended to display original artwork in direct sunlight).
-If you're just starting out, you may prefer to try some more affordable paints, and there are lots of other options out there (for example, Winsor & Newton Cottman watercolors)

 For what it's worth, these are my go-to colors, and it makes more sense to me to buy them individually, since I rarely use many of the colors that come in packaged sets: